WalletConnect/walletconnect-docs/docs/web3modal/configuration.md

 ### enableAccountView (optional)

-Enable or disable modal's account view once user is connected.
-Defaults to `true`
+Option to enable or disable the modal's account view.
+The default setting is set to `true`.

 ```ts
 enableAccountView: false;